AdobeDocs/analytics-platform.en/help/connections/cca/overview.md

 >[!IMPORTANT]
 >
->Please be aware that any change to the global event dataset schema has to be applied also in the new stitched dataset schema, otherwise it will break the stitched dataset.
+>Any change to the global event dataset schema has to be applied also in the new stitched dataset schema, otherwise it will break the stitched dataset.
 >
 >Also, if you remove the source dataset, the stitched dataset stops processing and gets removed by the system.